eyedeekay/speaks/I_STALK.md

 Mosh tries to solve the privacy stuff either, and I don't use Oxy yet, mostly because I like my ssh-over-i2p tunnels so much.
 But for a long, long time, I didn't get much more creative than adding devices to my tunnel-cloud.
-But like, more than a decade ago you could do that with.
+But like, more than a decade ago you could do that with i2p.
 I'm not even if Tor hidden services had that kind of whitelisting at that point.
 From a guy who just wants an easy, reliable way to SSH to his house, that's fucking awesome.